gardener/machine-controller-manager-provider-gcp/docs/development/testing/cmek.md

                   kmsKeyName: "projects/projectId/locations/<zoneName>/keyRings/<keyRingName>/cryptoKeys/alpha"
                   kmsKeyServiceAccount: "user@projectId.iam.gserviceaccount.com"
       ```
-1. Apply the shoot YAML agaisnt the `nodeless` cluster and wait till once the shoot has reconciled and the machine(s) in pool are in `Running` phase.
+1. Apply the shoot YAML against the nodeless cluster and wait until the shoot has reconciled and the machine(s) in the worker pool are in `Running` phase.
 1. Use `gardenctl` to target the shooted seed and get the provider machine name and zone
    ```
    kubectl get mc -A -o=jsonpath='{.items[*].spec.providerID}'